thereal-cc/CHIP8-EMU/README.md

 # Chip8-EMU

 Basically the hello world equivalent of emulator develpment.
-I decided to develop this first before I try something more complex like a 6502 or Z80 Emulator, but I'm proud of the initial state this is in.
+This is a warmup for developing a Z80/6502 Emulator, so I hope you enjoy it!

 ## Changelog (Version 1.4.3)